Lola Jay Yum!

 Spices: Cumin, coriander, and paprika bring warmth and depth.
 They pair beautifully with the sweet citrus.

-Olive oil: Use good-quality extra virgin.
-It’s used both for roasting and in the gremolata.
+Extra virgin olive oil: Use a good-quality extra virgin.
+It’s used both for roasting and in the gremolata. f you’re new to Mediterranean cooking, this guide to olive oil will help you choose the right bottle.

 Castelvetrano olives: Tender, buttery green olives that give a salty pop without being briny or overpowering.